 You will need to bring the following to your appointment:

-- proof of income (before tax) for the tax year ended March 31 2016; and
+- Proof of income (before tax) for the tax year ended 31 March 2017, this includes any Interest at the Bank and

 - proof of partner's or joint income if living together.